How to Cure and Prevent Bulldog Wrinkle Infections

 - Redness: When you look at the folds of skin and see additional redness, that could be a sign of infection.
 In addition, skin may look dry and flakey.
 Don’t be afraid to move the folds of skin around, as the redness may be in an area not easily seen.

 - Odor: If you can smell an unpleasant odor coming from their face, imagine how they feel!
 This is one of the more accurate signs of a potential infection.
+Please note that if you smell their face, their breath may be the cause of the odor.

 Treatment of an Existing Infection